Symbol1/Symbol1.github.io/research/group/README.md

 ![bonsai](bonsai.png)

+Afterward, we realize that the a bottle is the noise presented in the test result.
+In [[BonsaiGT23]], a negative test is an evidence that all specimens in the test are negative.
+But it might be a false negative in a real world test.
+We therefore look for the noisy counterpart, which leads to [[GachaGT23]].
+In this paper, we recognize five criteria for a good group testing scheme.
+They are
+A. Adaptive testes are less welcome than non-adaptive tests.
+B. The number of tests should reach the information theoretical lower bound.
+C. There is a channel postprocessing the test results; now what?
+D. The decoding algorithm should be fast.
+And
+E. The block error probability should be small.
+We tried really hard and invented a special version of Reed--Solomon codes.
+We even discuss its recursive application to amplify the parameters.
+The result is that there is an $\sqrt{\log n}$ factor that you can move around vetween different parameters, but we cannot completely get rid of it.

 In [[Measure1Cut1-24]], we study adaptive group testing.
 The original goal was to spend the first round of test to make some auxiliary measurements to isolate sick students; and then we spend the second round to identify the sick students.
 It turns out that one round for isolation is not